| Technical

 course development process.
 Storyboards are usually a team effort,

-containing input from SMEs, CEs, BAs, and stakeholders.
+SMEs, CEs, BAs, and stakeholders.

 For online courses, storyboards